hugolan/Project-Bachelor/README.md

 # Project-Bachelor

 # EdgeFool
-This is a modified copy of the work below, I use it in the context of my bachelor project to have grasp on the concept of adversarial images generation \n:
+This is a modified copy of the original repositery, I use it in the context of my bachelor project to have grasp on the concept of adversarial images generation:
-The official repository is [EDGEFOOL: AN ADVERSARIAL IMAGE ENHANCEMENT FILTER](https://arxiv.org/pdf/1910.12227.pdf)

 ### Image Smoothing